ncphillips/truecoders.io/_coders/darrell-stovall.markdown

   body: |-
     I have served as an English department chair, been part of our school leadership/professional development team and a system-wide gifted placement team.
 During the last three years, I have sponsored 5 different interest-based clubs.
 I coached Scholars Bowl and Science Olympiad.

     I have used the Hour of Code curriculum to develop coding lessons for my gifted students each year for the past 4 years.
-I have primarily been my school’s gifted specialist, teaching various courses and leading a number of activities:
+I have primarily been my school's gifted specialist, teaching various courses and leading a number of activities:

     - Enrichment & Technology, 6th-8th grades
     - Problem Solving Rotation, 6th grade